UniversalDependencies/docs/_pt-overview/syntax.md

 # Syntax

-This document is a placeholder for the language-specific overview of guidelines for syntactic annotation.
+The syntactic annotation in the Portuguese treebanks follow the general guidelines but adds the language-specific relation:

+- _acl:relcl_ for relative clauses